 1,000 | $2,000–$6,000 |

-You may notice a modest increase in resale value, especially in rural areas where buyers want built-in protection against predators or a convenient way to corral livestock.
-Electric fences may offer a moderate return on investment, with potential value added varying by location and property type.
+You could notice a modest increase in resale value, especially in rural areas where buyers want built-in protection against predators or a convenient way to corral livestock.
+Electric fences can offer a moderate return on investment, with potential value added varying by location and property type.

 To help you maximize your budget and minimize costs, consider these money-saving tips when hiring a professional to install an electric fence on your property: